Record Plant: Mid- to late-1970s

 In late 1977, 19-year-old Prince recorded his debut album, For You, in Record Plant Sausalito while renting a home nearby.
 He performed every instrument, every track and produced the album.
-He spent the equivalent of three album budgets to make this first record and responded defensively when more experienced producers made suggestions in the studio.
+He spent three times his allotted budget to make this first record, and responded defensively when more experienced producers made suggestions in the studio.
 At the Record Plant, he met Stone, Chaka Khan and Carlos Santana, three musicians he greatly admired.
 For You was criticized as over-produced and did not sell well.

 Fleetwood Mac's Rumours went platinum in 1977.
 The band Pablo Cruise recorded two platinum-certified albums at the Record Plant, A Place in the Sun (1977) and Worlds Away (1978).
 Cory Lerios, keyboardist and vocalist for Pablo Cruise, said that in recording "the better part of four albums" at the Record Plant, drug use enabled jam sessions that could last up to 36 hours.
 "It was a great time, no question," Lerios said.
 Another platinum album that came out of Record Plant Sausalito in 1978 was Dan Fogelberg's Twin Sons of Different Mothers, a collaboration with Tim Weisberg on flute.
 Other albums did less well: Jimmy Cliff laid down the tracks for Give Thankx in Jamaica, but he came to Record Plant Sausalito to polish it up, with producers Bob Johnston and John Stronach giving guidance.
 Cliff loved the studio's laid-back atmosphere and said Give Thankx was his best work yet.
 The album did not chart.